anluisgl/Portfolio_MacOS/Docs/README.md

 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for full details.
+See the Docs/LICENSE file for full details.

 💡 Attribution